dbeurive/backend/README.md

 In order to make your first wish come true, you need to build a relational database that organises all the information about SQL requests and procedures.
 Once you've injected all the information about SQL requests and procedures into a relational database, then you can use SQL to express your requests for information.

-In order to make your second wish come true, you need to identify SQL requests and procedures into PHP constructs that can be identified by your IDE.
+In order to make your second wish come true, you need to identify SQL requests and procedures using PHP constructs that can be identified by your IDE.
 [Constants](http://php.net/manual/fr/language.constants.php) or [classes’ constants](http://php.net/manual/fr/language.oop5.constants.php) are perfectly suited for this use.

 In practice:

 * _Database entry points_ (SQL requests and procedures) are (PHP) classes which fully qualified names and paths follow the [PSR4 specification](http://www.php-fig.org/psr/psr-4/).
-* Classes that implements database entry points implement an interface that is used to extract information about the database entry points.
+* Classes that implement _database entry points_ implement an interface that is used to extract information about the database entry points.
   This information will be injected into a documentary relational database.
 * The [fully qualified name](https://en.wikipedia.org/wiki/Fully_qualified_name) (FQN) of the class that implements a _database entry points_ is a [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
 * All fully qualified names of the classes that implement _database entry points_ associated to a given database must share a common [namespace](http://php.net/manual/en/language.namespaces.php).